JacobAguirre9/TNTP_File_Reader/README.md

 ```markdown
 # TNTP_File_Reader
 ```
-This repository provides a set of production-ready scripts for efficiently analyzing, cleaning, and visualizing `.TNTP` file data, commonly used in traffic equilibrium and assignment problems.
+This repository provides a set of scripts for efficiently analyzing, cleaning, and visualizing `.TNTP` file data, commonly used in traffic equilibrium and assignment problems.
 The scripts are enhanced with logging, command-line interfaces, data validation, and comprehensive visualizations to facilitate robust data processing and insightful analysis.

 **Authors:** Jacob M. Aguirre and Anton J. Kleywegt